 The unique about the Hurtigruten cruises is that this is not only a cruise ship, it is also a cargo ship, bringing food, equipment and all kind of goods to and from the coastal cities and the small, remote communities along the Norwegian coast.
 Travelling on the Hurtigruten you will get a real close-up view of it all.

 Then of course we have the cruise ships from all over the world that is visiting the many Norwegian harbours, mostly during the summer season.

 Oslo, Kristiansand, Stavanger, Bergen, Flåm, Geiranger, Ålesund, Molde, Lofoten and Tromsø are all popular harbours to visit, and in this bestnorwegian.com website you find a description of them all.

-Norwegian Cruises have become extremely popular, and by 2012, Norway has 41 cruise ship harbours.
+Norwegian Cruises have become extremely popular over the years, and by 2013, Norway had more than 40 cruise ship harbours.

 We here bring you the Top 14 list of popular harbours:

 3. Geirangerfjord 314.900 pass.

 4. Flåm 249.000 pass.